Protocol converter

-A protocol converter is a device used to convert standard or proprietary protocol of one device to the protocol suitable for the other device or tools to achieve the desired interoperability.
+In computer networking, a protocol converter is a device used to convert standard or proprietary protocol of one device to the protocol suitable for the other device or tools to achieve the desired interoperability.
 Protocols are software installed on the routers, which convert the data formats, data rate and protocols of one network into the protocols of the network in which data is navigating.
 There are varieties of protocols used in different fields like power generation, transmission and distribution, oil and gas, automation, utilities, and remote monitoring applications.
 The major protocol translation messages involve conversion of data messages, events, commands, and time synchronization.

 General architecture

 The general architecture of a protocol converter includes an internal master protocol communicating to the external slave devices and the data collected is used to update the internal database of the converter.
-When the external master requests for data, the internal slave collects data from the database and send it to the external master.
+When the external master requests for data, the internal slave collects data from the database and sends it to the external master.
 There will be different schemes for handling the spontaneous reporting of events and commands.
 There can be different physical medium for communication on protocol-X & Y, which include RS-232, RS-485, Ethernet, etc.